WILC News and Community

 An Evening of Intrigue at Union Station – October 10, 2016

 The Kansas City office hosted its first WILC event on Monday, October 10, 2016 “An Evening of Intrigue at Union Station.”
 The event included a Happy Hour at Pierpont’s upscale indoor “patio” combined with the Escape Room challenge.
 An escape room is a physical adventure game in which players are locked in a room and have to use elements of the room to solve a series of puzzles and escape within a set time limit (an hour).
 Games are set in a variety of fictional locations, such as prison cells, dungeons and space stations, and are popular as team building exercises.
 The Escape Room was very well received.
 Attendees were so excited to participate in the challenge and even more enthusiastic afterward.
-Each of Kansas City’s three female attorneys, Melody Rayl, Mary Jones and Samantha Horner were designated to one of the Escape Room’s “puzzle” rooms, and the attendees were randomly assigned to teams when they checked in.
+Kansas City attorney Melody Rayl was designated to one of the Escape Room’s “puzzle” rooms, and the attendees were randomly assigned to teams when they checked in.
 Each team represented a local charitable cause – chosen by the attorneys – with the firm providing

 California Association of Black Lawyers Honors Regina Petty of Fisher Phillips - September 30, 2016